-January has once again arrived, which often equates to hitting the gym, cutting out alcohol and generally detoxing.
-But if you’d rather get some sweet fresh air instead of fighting over all that gym equipment, why not feel the sun on your face (well let’s hope) and the wind in your hair with a leisurely pedal down the best cycling routes in London?
-It’s super easy to hire a bike – here are ten routes of where to go.
+Summer has *ahem* finally shown its face (it’s about bloomin’ time), so why not feel the sun on your face (well let’s hope) and the wind in your hair with a leisurely pedal down the best cycling routes in London this weekend?
+It’s also super easy to hire a bike if you don’t own a bike – here are ten routes of where to go:

 1. Stratford to Waltham Abbey

 All the inspiration you need to complete this one comes at the start.
 It begins in Olympic Park, scene of some rather historic British cycling victories back in 2012.
 You don’t need to be Chris Hoy to tackle this route, as it takes a leisurely meander up the River Lea.

 Take in the sights of the wonderful Walthamstow Wetlands in Walthamstow as you head north, to the end point at Waltham Abbey, a quaint market town that’s home to many a cute pub, and a rather splendid church.